MicrosoftDocs/azure-dev-docs/articles/ansible/key-vault-configure-vm-security.md

 **Notes:**

 - Your ability to run the entire playbook at once depends on how your test environment.
 You might need to manually add yourself to the key vault's access policy before creating the key.
 This task is explained in the sections, [Create a key vault](#create-a-key-vault), and [Add yourself to key vault access policy](#add-yourself-to-key-vault-access-policy).
 - As you can see, many different Ansible modules are used to create an Azure virtual machine and all of its constituent components.
-For your convenience, here's a list of the various modules used with links to their reference documentation so that you can learn more about their parameters and see further examples:
+For more information about the various Ansible modules used to create a virtual machine, use the following list:
     - [Azure resource group module (azure_rm_resourcegroup)](https://docs.ansible.com/ansible/latest/modules/azure_rm_resourcegroup_module.html)
     - [Azure virtual network module (azure_rm_virtualnetwork)](https://docs.ansible.com/ansible/latest/modules/azure_rm_virtualnetwork_module.html)
     - [Azure virtual network subnet module (azure_rm_subnet)](https://docs.ansible.com/ansible/latest/modules/azure_rm_subnet_module.html)